katrimarika/website-with-cms-demo/README.md

 ## Development

-Local development instructions are for macOS and expect you to have homebrew and NodeJS.
+Local development instructions are for macOS and expects you to have NodeJS installed.

-If you don't have Hugo installed yet, install it with `brew install hugo`.

 Install dependencies: